shrutin0492/Weather-Prediction/README.md

 ## Data set

-The data set use for training and testing the model can be found [here](data/weather.csv).
+The data set used for training and testing the model can be found [here](data/weather.csv).